-Types of passive investing
+Types of passive funds

 - Index funds: Index funds are mutual funds or exchange-traded funds (ETFs) that track a specific market index, such as Sensex or Nifty.
 They are designed to replicate the performance of the index they track and offer investors broad exposure to a particular segment of the financial market.